July 2026 — Bill 25 Compliance Deadline Has Passed

 Burnaby: R1 SSMUH attracts fee-simple builders

-Burnaby’s decision to remove FSR caps shifts the focus to building envelope management.
+Burnaby’s R1 SSMUH zone removed FSR caps, which shifts the focus to building envelope management.
 The biggest unlocks:

 - 6 units near Frequent Transit Network stops